S-kus/Sugarizer_vueJs/README.md

   <img src="https://user-images.githubusercontent.com/86892991/217034417-5844db6a-33ca-4155-9efe-c94cbd5c4540.gif" alt="animated" />
 </p>

-This activity was developed by [Saumya Kushwaha](https://github.com/S-kus) during GSoC 2022.
+This activity was developed by [Saumya Kushwaha](https://github.com/S-kus) under the guidance of [Lionel Laské](https://github.com/llaske) during GSoC 2022.
-Learn more about this work on [here](https://summerofcode.withgoogle.com/archive/2022/projects/m9tDqyN6).
+Learn more about this work [here](https://summerofcode.withgoogle.com/archive/2022/projects/m9tDqyN6).

 The project aims to create a framework of Vue.js UI components matching the Sugar UI by replacing old EnyoJS, a deprecated framework initially developed for WebOS.
-The VueJS source code is maintain here and, once build, the code is integrated in [Sugarizer](https://github.com/llaske/sugarizer).
+The VueJS source code is maintained here and, once built, the code is integrated in [Sugarizer](https://github.com/llaske/sugarizer).

 ## Tasks completed
 ### Rewriting the required files in Vue.js